microsoft/onnxruntime/js/node/README.md

 # GPU Support

-Right now Windows version supports only DML provider, Linux x64 can use CUDA and TensorRT.
+Right now, the Windows version supports only the DML provider.
+Linux x64 can use CUDA and TensorRT.

 ## License